 - The water filter cartridge should be replaced after 200 gallons of water or six months of use, whichever comes first

 - Reset your change filter indicator if your fridge has one

 Marvel at the specifications of our 8171413 compatible filters.

-Both factory original and aftermarket filter options are available for the 8171413 refrigerator water filter.
-All filters offered are guaranteed to fit any filtration system that uses an 8171413 or other compatible filter model.
-The factory original Whirlpool 8171413 is made with OEM parts and is the only filter offered with an NSF rating of 42.
-The EcoAqua EFF-6009A and Supco WF286 are aftermarket replacements that offer a 400 gallon capacity and pressure range of 30-120 PSI.
-The Swift Green SGF-W41 is also an aftermarket filter, but it only offers a 300 gallon capacity and 20-100 PSI pressure range.
-All of the filters offered are 6 month filters and have a .5 GPM flow rate.
+Both factory original and aftermarket filter options are available for the NLCS200 refrigerator water filter.
+All filters offered are guaranteed to fit any filtration system that uses an NLCS200 or other compatible filter model.
+The factory original Whirlpool EDR8D1 is made with OEM parts and is the only filter offered with an NSF rating of 42.
+The EcoAqua EFF-6009A and ClearChoice CLCH111 are aftermarket replacements that offer all the same attributes aside from a NSF rating.
 The primary difference between the factory original and generic filter options is the pricing and NSF rating.
 Each option will filter your water of pollutants leaving your home with clean, healthy water.